dginst/dginst.github.io/_posts/2019-06-12-btclib-release.md

 now automatically generated and available at
 <https://btclib.readthedocs.io/en/latest/>.
-Hopefully this will help introducing new users and devs to the library and existing users/devs to deal with the relevant refactoring going on.
+Hopefully this will help introducing new users and devs to the library and existing users/devs to deal with any refactoring.

 A relevant "lost leading zeros in entropy" bug has been fixed.
 See the issue and the provided links for more details: